 - Screening resources for health-related social needs

-Located within the Birth Center at Brenner Children’s Hospital.
-Our team of physicians and APPs provides evidence-based comprehensive care for over 3,000 newborns annually, in addition to educating residents and medical students.
-Along with our core values of clinical care and education, we further our advocacy/research mission in this location.
-We actively participate in the Perinatal Quality Improvement Collaborative of North Carolina (PQCNC), the Better Outcomes through Research Network (BORN) through the Academic Pediatric Association, and continually run unit based multidisciplinary QI and research projects with our nursing staff, ancillary services, obstetrics, family medicine and neonatology colleagues.
+Beyond our core values of care and education, we further our advocacy and research mission in this location.
+We actively participate in the Perinatal Quality Improvement Collaborative of North Carolina (PQCNC) and the Better Outcomes through Research Network (BORN) through the Academic Pediatric Association.

-- Improving outcomes of the late preterm infant
+- Improving outcomes for late preterm infants

-- Screening and supporting families with social drivers of health (specifically, intimate partner violence and food insecurity)
+- Screening and supporting families with social drivers of health (specifically intimate partner violence and food insecurity)

-- Car seat safety, firearm safety
+- Car seat and firearm safety advocacy

-- Lactation support
+- Comprehensive lactation support

 Adolescent Medicine is included in the section of General Academic Pediatrics.
 Our adolescent medicine subspecialists are located in the Brenner Children's Hospital outpatient clinics.
 Read more about the important clinical and academic work that is happening in this field.